sleggat/TallyHo/README.md

 Configure default hourly rate, timezone and base-path here: guts/config.php

-## Usage:
+## Usage (assuming you have a server running PHP):

-Once installed just open 'http://localhost/tallyho' up in your web browser.
+Unzip and put the 'tallyho' in your '~/Sites' folder or wherever localhost points to, then just open 'http://localhost/tallyho' up in your web browser.
 Upon initiation it will create some demo tasks which you can edit/duplicate/delete.

 TallyHo uses flat-files (.txt/.yaml) instead of a database.